The Four Roots of Unhappiness and Worry

 1. Judgement instead of Acceptance.
 You don't accept reality as it is.
 You lament it, you disagree with it, you think it's unfair or it sucks.
 You expect and wish it to be different or better.

-Why did you have those expectations in the first place?
-Why did you think people, your environment, your mind and body are going to be just the way you want them to?
+Why did you think people, your environment, mind, and body are going to be just the way you want them?
+Why do you think your life should be similar to someone else's life, and how do you know that's any better?
 Who told you that life is all rainbows and butterflies?

 You can hope, plan and work towards an ideal reality in the future.
 But your current reality is what it is.
 Don't judge it, regret it, or deny it.
 Love it, embrace it, understand it, then play and work with it.
 Life is an improv show - you don't control the scenes, you accept, enjoy, participate, and play in them.